 If you have a mold allergy, your immune system overreacts when you breathe in mold spores.
-This reaction triggers a cascade of reactions that lead to allergy symptoms.
+This triggers a cascade of reactions that lead to allergic symptoms.
 Like other allergies, a mold allergy can make you cough, make your eyes itch and cause other symptoms that make you miserable.
 In some people, mold allergy is linked to asthma and exposure causes restricted breathing and other airway symptoms.

 If you have a mold allergy, the best defense is to reduce your exposure to the types of mold that cause your reaction.
 While it isn't always possible to avoid mold allergy triggers, medications can help keep mold allergy reactions under control.

 Mold allergy causes the same signs and symptoms that occur in other types of upper respiratory allergies.
 Mold allergy symptoms can include:

 Mold allergy symptoms vary from person to person and range from mild to severe.
 You may have year-round symptoms or symptoms that flare up only during certain times of the year.
 You may notice symptoms when the weather is damp, or when you're in indoor or outdoor spaces that have high concentrations of mold.